finom/rebloom/README.md

 > The simplest application state library ever

-**use-0** exports `getUse` function that turns any object into a use-able object whose properties are going to be listened by `use` property.
+**use-0** exports `getUse` function that turns any object into a use-able object whose properties are going to be listened by `use` hook.

 ```ts
 // appState.ts